Textbook Information is available through Loras College Barnes and Noble Bookstore

 Transfer Credit Policy

-Loras College accepts baccalaureate-level, academic coursework from accredited colleges and universities as documented in the Loras College Undergraduate Bulletin: Transfer Credit Policy
+Loras College accepts baccalaureate-level academic coursework from accredited colleges and universities as documented in the Undergraduate Transfer Credit policy.

 Advanced Placement (AP) Credits

-Credit earned as Advanced Placement (AP) credits through the College Entrance Examination Board will be awarded appropriate transfer credit for scores according to the list below.
+Credit earned as Advanced Placement (AP) credits through the College Entrance Examination Board will be awarded appropriate transfer credit.
 In the situation where the student has been awarded college credit and AP exam credit for the same course content, transfer credit will be awarded only for the AP exam.
 Please note that AP exam results must be submitted to the Office of the Registrar directly from the College Board.
 Students should contact the College Board to have exam score results sent in the same way as post-secondary transcripts.

 College-Level Examination Program (CLEP)